Belonging at St. John’s

 Pritzker Promise Bridge Program

-In summer 2020, St. John’s College launched the inaugural Pritzker Promise Bridge Program.
-Taking place on both campuses, the program aims to prepare new Johnnies from all backgrounds develop successful academic skills and study habits, access free guidance and support, and build strong relationships with faculty and peers prior to the opening seminar.
+The Pritzker Promise Bridge Program takes place on both campuses, aiming to prepare new Johnnies from all backgrounds to develop successful academic skills and study habits, access free guidance and support, and build strong relationships with faculty and peers prior to the opening seminar.

 In 2021, St. John’s became the first New Mexico institution to be given the First-gen Forward designation, a recognition of our commitment to improving college experiences and academic outcomes for first-generation students.